“Where is your faith?”

 Happy times might give way to disappointment.
 Hurtful people can hinder advances.
 And memorable milestones sometimes mix with inescapable loss.
 Change is relentless.

 However, as noted in James 1:2-3 (HCSB), “Consider it a great joy, my brothers, whenever you experience various trials, knowing that the testing of your faith produces endurance.”
 Lessons encouraging faith are important, for us as well as our children, and they abound amidst change.

 We can experience a much needed constant during the uncontrollable transitions we face.
 At every turn, sink into the Lord.
-Sense His peace, even in the chaos, and emanate it.
+He is always with us.
+Sense His peace, even in the chaos, and He will emanate through.